austincicale/Predicting-Employment-Status/README.md

 ### Results/Findings

-All of our models were created using the validation set approach.
-70% of our data was randomly assigned to the training set and the remaining observations were assigned to the validation set.
-The ROSE package was then used on our training set to balance employment status representation.
-While each modeling technique produced slightly different outcomes, there were some common occurrences that were noticeable.
-Specifically, the veteran status appeared to have no significance according to every modeling method.
-Our classification tree model selected AGE, educational attainment, relation to household head, and sex as the variables for its tree construction.
-The importance of these variables was mirrored in our boosting model as it assigned the four highest variable importance values to these four variables.
-The RACE variable also consistently appeared to be of importance, especially according to our random forest model.
+While each modeling technique produced slightly different outcomes, some common occurrences were noticeable.
+The analysis results are summarized as follows:
+1. Veteran status (VETSTAT) exhibited insignificance across all models.
+2. The most influential predictors were AGE, educational attainment (EDUCD), relation to household head (RELATE), and SEX.
+This significance is evident in both the classification tree and boosting models.
+These two models, known for their balanced predictive capabilities, selected these variables as the most important.
+3. RACE consistently demonstrated significance, particularly highlighted by the random forest model, where it ranked third in importance, following AGE and EDUCD.

 ### Recommendations